GCF581/GT-CyberBootcamp-P1-ELK-Config/README.md

 **Metricbeat playbook (metricbeat-playbook.yml) includes:**
 * Loading configuration on webservers (web1&2)
 * Loading and installing files for Filebeat Configuration
 * Configures and enable modules for metric beat
 * Set up and start metric beat service

+After running filebeat and metric beats the following screen is dsiplayed indicated the succes of each step of the playbooks. ansible-playbook filebeat-playbook.yml
+ansible-playbook metricbeat-playbook.yml.